 The Sub-Fund promotes environmental and social characteristics, as described in Article 8 of the SFDR.
-Specifically, the Sub-Fund promotes environmental and social characteristics by:
+Specifically, the Sub-Fund promotes the environmental and social characteristics listed below.
+The Sub-Fund can either effectuate these characteristics by investing in investment funds managed by a party affiliated to the Management Company that apply these criteria or by investing directly in underlying securities.

-- Restricting issuers involved in controversial activities and controversial behaviour.
-This is done by applying a norms-based responsible investment criteria, restricting investments involved in the development, production, maintenance or trade of controversial weapons, the production of tobacco products, thermal coal mining and/or oil sands extraction. - Countries subject to country-wide arms embargo sanctions imposed by the United Nations Security Council, and countries on the Financial Action Task Force list, that are subject to a "Call for Action", are also restricted. - Adherence in the areas of good governance, respecting human rights and labour rights, protecting the environment and prevention of bribery and corruption.
-The Sub-Fund does so by assessing the extent to which issuers act in accordance with relevant laws and internationally recognised standards, for example: OECD Guidelines for Multinational Enterprises, the UN Guiding Principles on Business and Human Rights and UN Global Compact. - The Sub Fund promotes to have a lower carbon intensity compared to the Index/Benchmark.
+- Restricting issuers involved in controversial activities.
+This is done by restricting investments involved in the development, production, maintenance or trade of controversial weapons, the production of tobacco products, thermal coal mining and/or oil sands extraction. - Restricting investments in countries subject to country-wide arms embargo sanctions imposed by the United Nations Security Council, and countries on the global money laundering and terrorist financing watchdog, Financial Action Task Force list, that are subject to a "Call for Action". - Adherence in the areas of good governance, respecting human rights and labour rights, protecting the environment and prevention of bribery and corruption.
+The Sub-Fund does so by assessing the extent to which issuers act in accordance with relevant laws and internationally recognised standards, for example: OECD Guidelines for Multinational Enterprises, the UN Guiding Principles on Business and Human Rights and UN Global Compact.

-- SI Framework.
+- The Sub Fund promotes to have a lower carbon intensity compared to the Index/Benchmark. - SI Framework.
 The Sub-Fund promotes investments in companies or projects that contribute to an environmental or social objective based on the product contribution or operational contribution. - What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?